 Outcomes of previous consultation

-The Department wishes to thank everyone who participated in the broad consultation on the single quality framework, including those who participated in the webinar, forums, videoconferences or who contributed submissions.
-The feedback provided as part of the consultation have supported the further development of the single quality framework.
+The Department wishes to thank everyone who participated in the broad consultation on these two elements of the single quality framework, including those who participated in the webinar, forums, videoconferences or who contributed submissions.
+The feedback provided as part of the consultation supported the further development of the single quality framework.

 The outcomes of public consultation on the single quality framework are summarised in the Report on the outcome of consultations on the Single Aged Care Quality Framework.